 For the accuracy grade, they revise and turn in a formal writing of their choice from the trimester (with peer edit help).
 Of course there are students who don’t get grammar at all, so they don’t find mistakes or correct their own!
 Each time, they have to swap with someone different, so they will have some well-corrected items.
 You can take one class period to work on these if you want to offer them time to work with you.
 You can also allow them to ask a second peer of their choice if they aren’t comfortable with the editing done by the first classmate.

-5. Make it fun.
+5. Make writing in French fun.

 It can get boring to sit in silence twenty minutes a week and write.
-I wanted them to love writing, not get bored and frustrated with it!
-You can mix it up by doing fun writing activities that you aren’t going to grade.
+I wanted them to love writing in French, not get bored and frustrated with it!
+You can mix it up by doing fun French writing activities that you aren’t going to grade.
 And yes, someone will ask if it’s for a grade, because there’s always that one, right?
-Just explain that since one of their goals is to write more, this is important practice in reaching their goal.
-If they don’t practice, they won’t make their goal, so in the end, yes, it’s for a grade. 😉

-1. Start with a writing prompt.
+1. Start with a French writing prompt.
 You can ask a question of the day, give them a silly story starter, or have them tell a funny story with a picture you find online.
 If you want to mix it up, assign a different question to each table.

 3. After they’ve written for the chosen time limit, have them ball up their papers and toss them up in the air.
 Then each student jumps up, grabs a “snowball” and reads what was written.